 It is often advisable to break down large tasks into smaller, manageable subtasks.
-You can do this by creating an outline tree below a TODO item, with detailed subtasks on the tree1.
-To keep the overview over the fraction of subtasks that are already completed, insert either ‘[/]’ or ‘[%]’ anywhere in the headline.
-These cookies will be updated each time the TODO status of a child changes, or when pressing C-c C-c on the cookie.
+You can do this by creating an outline tree below a TODO item, with detailed subtasks on the tree48.
+To keep an overview of the fraction of subtasks that have already been marked DONE, insert either ‘[/]’ or ‘[%]’ anywhere in the headline.
+These cookies are updated each time the TODO status of a child changes, or when pressing C-c C-c on the cookie.
 For example:

 * Organize Party [33%] ** TODO Call people [1/2] *** TODO Peter *** DONE Sarah ** TODO Buy food ** DONE Talk to neighbor